 Mr. Sipiora has been a member of the Bar of the State of California since 1986.
 He served as a law clerk for two years in the U.S. District Court for the Northern District of California and gained extensive experience in the handling of patent cases.
 From 1991 to 1994, Mr. Sipiora served as an Assistant U.S. Attorney for the Southern District of New York and tried approximately a dozen cases.
 Cumulatively, Mr. Sipiora has first-chaired more than thirty trials and injunction hearings and has argued more than a dozen cases in the U.S. Courts of Appeal, the majority of which have been in the Federal Circuit.
 Most recently, in April 2016, Mr. Sipiora successfully argued before the U.S. Court of Appeals for the Federal Circuit in defense of a summary judgment ruling in the Northern District of California which involved a claim for damages in excess of $100 million.

-Mr. Sipiora is listed in the 2018 and the seven years immediately preceding editions of Chambers USA for intellectual property.
+Mr. Sipiora is listed in the 2019 and the eight years immediately preceding editions of Chambers USA for intellectual property.
 He is one of only three lawyers rated by Chambers USA as "Tier One in IP" in Colorado.
 Mr. Sipiora has been recognized in Super Lawyers magazine as one of Colorado's "Super Lawyers" since 2008.
-He was recognized in The Best Lawyers in America® in 2012 for patent litigation, and again in 2019 and the six years immediately preceding for patent litigation and intellectual property law.
+He was recognized in The Best Lawyers in America® in 2012 for patent litigation, and again in 2020 and the seven years immediately preceding for patent litigation and intellectual property law.
 Mr. Sipiora was named a "Denver Lawyer of the Year" in 2015 and 2018 for patent litigation, and again in 2017 for intellectual property litigation by The Best Lawyers in America®.
 He was recognized as a “Top Litigator" in 2016 by Law Week Colorado.
 Mr. Sipiora was also named the 2014 "Best Intellectual Property Litigator" and 2011 "Best Intellectual Property Lawyer" in Colorado in the Barrister’s Best Issue of Law Week Colorado.
-He was recognized as an "IP Star" in 2017 and the four years immediately preceding by Managing Intellectual Property magazine.
-Mr. Sipiora was named a top patent practitioner in 2017 and the four years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He was recognized as an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.
+Mr. Sipiora was named a top patent practitioner in 2019 and the six years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 He was named by Legal Media Group to its 2013 Guide to the World’s Leading Patent Practitioners.
-Mr. Sipiora was selected as "People’s Choice in 2013" by Law Week Colorado for "Best Intellectual Property Litigator" in Colorado.
+Mr. Sipiora was selected as one of Colorado’s “2020 Top Lawyers” by Best of 5280 – Denver Directory.
+He was selected as "People’s Choice in 2013" by Law Week Colorado for "Best Intellectual Property Litigator" in Colorado.

 Represented defendant in jury trial in resulting in a verdict of only $1.5M despite a claim for over $30M in damages.